-We are unrivalled in our deep understanding of anatomy and mechanics, and we even take little sojourn into psychology and cognition.
-Add it all up and we’ve arrived at an impactful style unlike anything you’ve tried before.
+We are unrivaled in our deep understanding of anatomy and mechanics.
+We even take little sojourns into psychology and cognition.
+Add it all up, and we’ve arrived at an impactful style of yoga unlike anything you’ve tried before.

 Jam-packed learning – In-person and Online.

 Even if you’re sugar-free, we train the best of the best as well as the beginneriest of the beginner.